top of page

 • Increased Cortisol Levels: An unbalanced gut can raise levels of the stress hormone cortisol, which is known to interfere with deep and restorative sleep.

 • Microbial Pathways and Genetic Evidence: A 2023 Mendelian randomization study found that specific gut bacteria (such as Negativicutes, Clostridium innocuum group, Lachnoclostridium, and Prevotella 7) are causally associated with a higher risk of insomnia.
 Others, like Odoribacter and Oscillibacter, appear protective.
-These findings point to not just correlation—but potential causation.
+These findings extend beyond correlation and suggest possible causation.

 Getting Better Sleep: Strengthening the Gut-Sleep Connection